CXuesong/WikiClientLibrary/README.md

 ## Recent changes and patrol

-You can list pages using `RecentChangesGenerator.EnumPagesAsync`, just like other generators, while this generator has another powerful method `RecentChangesGenerator.EnumRecentChangesAsync`, which can generate a sequence of `RecentChangesEntry`, which contains the detailed information of each recent change.
+You can list pages using `RecentChangesGenerator.EnumPagesAsync`, just like other generators, while this generator has another powerful method `RecentChangesGenerator.EnumRecentChangesAsync`, which can generate a sequence of `RecentChangesEntry`, containing the detailed information of each recent change.

 ```c#
 static async Task HelloRecentChanges()